Ancient History / Post-Guptan Era

 The Pushyabhuti dynasty, also called Vardhana dynasty, initially ruled as one of the feudatories to the Maukhari kingdom

 of Kannauj.
-Harshacharita written by Bana names Pushyabhuti as the founder of Pushyabhuti dynasty.
+Harshacharita, the biography of Harshavardhana written by Banabhatta, cites Pushyabhuti as the founder of Pushyabhuti dynasty.
 Prabhakara Vardhana became an independent

-younger brother Harshavardhana succeeded him.
+Harshavardhana succeeded him.
 The greatest king of this dynasty is Harshavardhana.
-The capital of Pushyabhuti dynasty was located
+The capital of Pushyabhuti dynasty was located at

 Administration of Harshavardhana